Wall Street plunges as US recession fears jolt global markets

 Offering some respite, data showed US services sector activity rebounded from a four-year low in July amid a rise in orders and employment.

-All 11 major S&P 500 sectors were trading lower, with information technology .SPLRCT and consumer discretionary .SPLRCD the worst hit.
+All 11 major S&P 500 sectors were trading lower, with information technology and consumer discretionary the worst hit.

 Declining issues outnumbered advancers by a 13.06-to-1 ratio on the NYSE and by a 11.8-to-1 ratio on the Nasdaq.